 Luminance characteristics for phone booths and payphones shall normally accord with the requirements outlined in Appendix D of the manual.
-However, phone booths and payphones located
+However, phone booths and payphones located within the road reserve must meet the following luminance requirement in lieu of those specified in Appendix D:

-• Luminance from the device must not exceed 300 cd/m2.
+Luminance from the device must not exceed 300 cd/m2.